COVID-19 Protocols for the 2021-22 School Year

 Virtual learning is reserved for COVID-19-related situations only and should not be used for other purposes.

 The Georgia Department of Health recommendation is to get your student tested when there is possible exposure or when the student is exhibiting symptoms.
+There may be occasions when AGS requests universal testing for students as an extra precaution, such as at the end of holiday breaks.

 Yes, AGS classrooms and common areas are equipped with air purifiers installed in HVAC units.
 Every HVAC unit on campus is equipped with an ionization unit that ionizes the air to kill bacteria and viruses before being blown back into the room.